dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 If the user does not supply an argument and a default arg is specified, the default arg is selected as usual and populates a temporary, just as if the user supplied a literal manually.

-In this case, an interesting circumstantial opportunity appears where the compiler may discern that construction is expensive, and construct a single static instance intended for reuse.
+In this case, an interesting circumstantial opportunity appears where the compiler may discern that construction is expensive, and construct a single immutable instance for reuse.
 This shall not be specified functionality, but it may be a nice opportunity nonetheless.

 ## `@safe`ty implications